learn-co-curriculum/staff-onboarding-tasks-computer/README.md

 - **Finish your Justworks enrollment.** If you haven't finished tax, payroll, and benefits onboarding on Justworks, do it now.
 Finance needs a copy of your passport or combination of applicable documents as soon as possible.
 Additionally, within the first month you'll want to decide whether to accept or decline health insurance.
 JustWorks is filled with important and helpful information like a staff calendar, employee directory, and place to request time off - take it for a spin!

 - **Review your [calendar](https://www.google.com/calendar).** In a new employee's first week, we set you up with a variety of lunches and coffees to get you meeting other members of the team.
 Undoubtedly, you already have other meeting invites too, so check them out!
+Also, be sure to add the Community Events calendar to your GCal so you know what's going on around town.

 - **Set up Slack (chat app).** You may have already done this during your onboarding session, but be sure you have set up your Slack.
 You will have invites in your GMail for any Slack teams you need access to already.
 You should definitely download the desktop app as well and you can do so by searching for the direct download version for Mac.
 There is also a [wiki guide to using Slack](https://flatiron.atlassian.net/wiki/display/ER/Common+tools).